aws-samples/aws-codepipeline-third-party-git-repositories/README.md

-## My Project

-aws-codepipeline-third-party-git-repositories
+## aws-codepipeline-third-party-git-repositories

-Sample CloudFormation templates and Lambda Function code for using third-party git repositories with AWS CodePipeline.
+This repository consists ofSample CloudFormation templates and Lambda Function code for using third-party git repositories with AWS CodePipeline.

 ## Security